ros-controls/control.ros.org/index.rst

    Every second Wednesday there is a Working Group meeting.
    To join the meeting check the announcement on `ROS Discourse`_.
    You can joint the meeting through `google groups <https://groups.google.com/forum/#!forum/ros-control-working-group-invites>`_ or directly on Google Meet (check the announcement).
-   To review, add disscusion points, and check older discussions and notes check `this document <https://docs.google.com/document/d/1818AoYucI2z82awL_-8sAA5pMCV_g_wXCJiM6SQmhSQ/edit?usp=sharing>`_.
+   To propose new discussion points, or review notes from previous meetings, check `this document <https://docs.google.com/document/d/1818AoYucI2z82awL_-8sAA5pMCV_g_wXCJiM6SQmhSQ/edit?usp=sharing>`_.

 Projects
    GitHub `projects under ros-control organization <https://github.com/orgs/ros-controls/projects>`_ are used to track the work.